Where in the World is Go Magic?

 Hobby of preference — Go.
 Favorite activity — Go.
 He loves playing Go more than anything else in the world. 🤠

 Alexander’s main role in the project — consulting and quality control.

-Kseniia’s main role in the project — Go problem composer and Discord server admin.
+Anton’s main role in the project — localization and text translation. ✏️

 The most gomagical dog on the planet. 🐶